renanthera/simc-wiki/ExpansionOptions.md

   * **bfa.fathuuls_floodguards_damage_chance** (scope: global; default: 1) Chance the player is above 90% HP when Fa'thuul's Floodguards proc.
   * **bfa.grips_of_forsaken_sanity_damage_chance** (scope: global; default: 1) Chance the player is above 90% HP when Grips of Forsaken Sanity proc.
   * **bfa.stormglide_steps_take_damage_chance** (scope: global; default: 0) Chance every second that the player takes damage which will remove the Untouchable buff.
   * **bfa.lurkers_insidious_gift_duration** (scope: global; default: 0) Overrides the duration of the Lurker's Insidious Gift trinket buff.
 A value of 0 will use the buff's maximum duration.
-Accepts values between 0 and 30.
+Accepts values between 0 and the maximum duration of the buff.

 ## Legion